armada-ths/old.armada.nu/content/recruitment.md

 **Marketing and Communication: **Shapes the brand and the face of the whole organisation through great communication, internally and externally.

 **IT: **Turns ideas into reality to enhance the experience of THS Armada in all areas.
 Digitalisation is one of the core pillars for the organisation.

-Do you want to know more about the positions or THS Armada as an organisation?
-Do not hesitate to contact Lovisa Westerlund at +4670-790 98 44 or a@armada.nu for a fika, coffee is on me!

-**Fulfill your application by sending you CV and cover letter to a@armada.nu**